The COPD guidelines

 - shift the emphasis from a predominant reliance on pharmacological treatment of COPD to a range of interventions which include patient education, self-management of exacerbations and pulmonary rehabilitation.

 These guidelines deal mainly with the management of established disease and exacerbations.
-However, this is only one element of the COPD Strategy of the Australian Lung Foundation, which has the long-term goals of:
+However, this is only one element of the COPD Strategy of Lung Foundation Australia, which has the long-term goals of:

 - primary prevention of smoking;